dbos-inc/dbos-docs/docs/api-reference/configuration.md

 ### Telemetry

-This section configures the behavior of Operon logging and tracing facilities.
-Note all this options are optional and will, if not specified, use the default values indicated bellow:
+You can use the configuration file to tune the behavior of Operon logging and tracing facilities.
+Note all this options are optional and will, if not specified, use the default values indicated in the example bellow.

+#### Logs
+- **loglevel**: A filter on what logs should be printed to the standard output.
+- **addContextMetadata**: Enables the addition of contextual information, such as workflow UUID, to each log entries.
+- **silent**: Silences the logger such that nothing is printed to the standard output.

+#### Traces
+- **enable**: Whether or not to export traces in [OTLP format](https://github.com/open-telemetry/opentelemetry-proto/blob/main/docs/specification.md).
+- **endpoint**: The FQDN of a [Jaeger](Jaegertracing.io) endpoint.

+**Example**:

 ```yaml
 telemetry: